Associate Professor of Medicine

 Office Phone Number: 314-286-0857

 Lab Phone Number: 314-286-1522

-Host-pathogen interactions, influenza virus, viral pathogenesis, Bourbon virus, RNA biology, influenza reassortment, SARS-CoV-2, COVID-19
+Host-pathogen interactions, influenza virus, viral pathogenesis, Bourbon virus, RNA biology, influenza reassortment, vaccines, SARS-CoV-2, COVID-19

 Dr. Boon received his Ph.D. in 2003 from the Erasmus University in Rotterdam, the Netherlands.
 In the lab of Dr. Albert Osterhaus, a world-renowned virologist, and Dr. Guus Rimmelzwaan, he investigated human T-cell immunity to influenza viruses.
 He demonstrated that the magnitude and specificity of the CTL response in humans is related to the HLA class I genotype.
 He also applied his skills to use influenza virus as a vector for antigen delivery during vaccination.

 As a post-doctoral fellow in the lab of Dr. Richard Webby at St Jude Children’s Research Hospital in Memphis, TN, he identified the significance of host genetic polymorphisms on susceptibility to highly pathogenic H5N1 influenza virus.
 He was also involved in H5N1 transmission studies, monoclonal antibody therapy to H5N1 virus and in identifying the protective role of neuraminidase specific antibodies.
 Finally, he established a new mouse model for studying avian influenza viruses.